Couple Watching

 - 04ICD-11 — Voyeuristic disorder (6D31)voyeurism is a clinical disorder only when non-consensual or causing distress/impairment; consensual mutual watching is non-clinical

-- 05Swinging (sexual practice) — Wikipediahistory of the swinging/lifestyle movement (1950s media term, Free Love 1960s, 'swinging '70s', on-premise clubs) and the 2018 estimate that ~2.35% of Americans currently self-identify as swingers
+- 05Swinging (sexual practice) — Wikipediahistory of the swinging/lifestyle movement (1950s media term, Free Love 1960s, the 'swinging '70s', on-premise clubs), the social setting in which couple-watching most often takes place

 - 06Psychopathia Sexualis — WikipediaKrafft-Ebing's 1886 catalogue of observing and exposing impulses (the precursors of voyeurism and exhibitionism)